CumulusNetworks/docs/content/cumulus-linux/Layer-3/Address-Resolution-Protocol---ARP.md

 {{%notice note%}}

-The way the *default* setting is implemented inIn Cumulus Linux, the value of the *default* parameter is copied to every port-specific location, excluding those that already have an IP address assigned, as previously mentioned.
+The way the *default* setting is implemented in Linux, the value of the *default* parameter is copied to every port-specific location, excluding those that already have an IP address assigned, as previously mentioned.
-.
-Therefore, there is not any complicated logic between the *default* setting and the *port-specific* setting like there is when using the
+Therefore, there is not any complicated logic between the *default* setting and the *port-specific* setting like there is when using the *all* location.
- *all* location.
 This makes the application of particular port-specific policies much simpler and more deterministic.

 {{%/notice%}}

-To determine the current ARP parameter settings for each of the the locations, userun the following mechanism; other methods are available but this one is quite simplecommands:
+To determine the current ARP parameter settings for each of the the locations, use the following mechanism; other methods are available but this one is quite simple:

     cumulus@switch:~$ sudo grep . /proc/sys/net/ipv4/conf/all/arp*
     /proc/sys/net/ipv4/conf/all/arp_accept:0